qir-alliance/.github/Project_Organization.md

 Steering Members are organizations that sign a legal agreement capturing the ideas summarized in the documents on this repository.
 They may participate in each Working Group and the Steering Committee.
 The Steering Member designates an individual to represent the organization in Steering Committee meetings.
-New Steering Members are Approved by the current Steering Committee based on the following guidelines:
+The current Steering Committee votes on accepting new Steering Members taking the following factors into consideration, among other aspects:

 - Organization has demonstrated a sustained interest and commitment in standardizing a quantum intermediate representation.
-- Organization has a track record of public efforts and contributions that benefit in the quantum ecosystem.
+- Organization has a track record of public efforts and contributions that benefit the quantum ecosystem.
 - Organization has an active implementation effort to contribute to and/or integrate with the standard(s) developed under the QIR Alliance.
 - Organization has demonstrated good faith in advancing quantum computing.
 - Organization will enhance Steering Committee geographic and/or business model diversity.
 - Availability of seat(s) in the steering committee.

-The Steering Committee may update these guidelines by a Supermajority vote.
-Any updates will not apply to request for joining the Steering Committee that were received prior to the Approval of the update.

 ### 2.2.
 General